-Although USEC has not expressed any intent to do so, USEC has the right to discontinue its contributions at any time and to terminate the Plan, subject to applicable law.
-In the event of Plan termination, participants will become 100 percent vested in participating employer matching contributions and associated earnings (losses).
+Although USEC has not expressed any intent to do so, USEC has the right to discontinue its contributions at any time and to terminate the Plan, subject to applicable law and its obligations under its existing collective bargaining agreements.
+In the event of Plan termination, participants will become 100% vested in participating employer matching contributions and associated earnings (losses).